etal/cnvkit/doc/pipeline.rst

 For efficiency, the samtools FASTA index file (.fai) is used to locate the binned sequence regions in the FASTA file.

-The same read-depth bias corrections used in the :ref:`fix` command are performed on each of the normal samples here.
+The same read-depth :doc:`bias corrections <bias>` used in the :ref:`fix` command are performed on each of the normal samples here.
 The result is a reference copy-number profile that can then be used to correct other individual samples.